plausible/docs/docs/embed-dashboard.md

 In the "**Visibility**" area of your website settings there's a "**Shared links**" section where you can create your shared link.
 Click on the "**+ new link**" button to do so.

-You can optionally password protect the shared link if you want people to type in your chosen password first before being able to view the embedded dashboard.

-If you prefer to share your stats without the password protection you can keep the password field blank.
+Do keep the password field blank as it's not possible to embed a password-protected dashboard.
 Click the "**Create shared link**" button and your new shared link will be displayed.

 ## 2. Generate the embed code